ShuiJu/Intel-Memory-Latency-Checker-command-generator-and-result-to-CSV/README.md

 Step 3:
 Open Powershell in folder that contains mlc.exe, paste the command to run.
 If you want to test different core, paste it into something with a findn`replace such as Notepad, replace -c0 to -c1 or -c8.
-The count of core starts with 0.
+The count of cores starts with 0.

 Step 4:
 Copy everything in your powershell windows, open mlc latency to csv.html, paste and convert all of the results into a CSV file